ApexDevelopment/TinyGCalc/README.md

 ./build.sh
 ```

 > By default, both scripts build the `mock` (desktop SDL2) platform using your native compiler (e.g. MinGW or GCC).
-You can override this by setting the `PLATFORM` environment variable.
+You can build for a specific platform with `build [platform]`.
+For example, `build picow` will build a UF2 for the Pi Pico W.

 ---